CidVonHighwind/VirtualBoyGo/README.md

 # VirtualBoyGo
-A Virtual Boy emulator for the Oculus Go and Oculus Quest 1+2 based on the Mednafen Virtual Boy emulator.
+A Virtual Boy emulator for the Oculus Quest based on the Mednafen Virtual Boy emulator.

 The emulator can be downloaded from SideQuest: https://sidequestvr.com/app/125/virtualboygo